MinaProtocol/mina/automation/README.md

 yarn link
 ```

-Now you can use the `coda-network` command.
+Now you can use the `mina-network` command.
 To use some of the functionality, you'll need a [Google Cloud Service Account](https://cloud.google.com/iam/docs/service-accounts).
 Once you download the key for the service account, use the following command to configure it:

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=<PATH_TO_KEYFILE>